 Preheat the oven to 200 C. Chop up the peppers and onions into wedges and place onto a large, flat baking tray.
 Pour over a tablespoon or so of olive oil and sprinkle with a good pinch of salt.
 Roast for about fifteen minutes until starting to blacken on the edges.

 When the pork is cool enough rip it all apart.
-I use my fingers as I find the fork shredding thing too fiddly for my builder's hands.
+Discard any unwanted fat and rind.
+I use my fingers too as I find the fork shredding thing too fiddly for my builder's hands.
 Tip the sauce in and mix well.

 Serve it hot with tortillas dips and strong cheese.
 Add what ever floats your mexican boats.